Nigeria

 In M&A the firm worked on financial investments, acquisitions, mergers, and divestments for clients in the energy, telecommunications and financial services sectors.

-In project development the firm worked on energy, infrastructure, and power projects for clients in the oil and gas, power and transport sectors.
+In projects the firm worked on energy, infrastructure, and power projects for clients in the oil and gas, power and transport sectors.

 Udo Udoma & Belo-Osagie